cedlll/designr/designr.md

 - MUST use text-balance for headings and text-pretty for body/paragraphs
 - MUST use tabular-nums for data tables and numeric comparisons
 - SHOULD use truncate or line-clamp for dense UI
+- MUST provide a way to access full content when truncated
 - NEVER modify letter-spacing (tracking-*) unless explicitly requested
 - MUST maintain minimum 16px base font size for body text
 - SHOULD use system font stack unless brand typography is explicitly required